andrew/ultimate-awesome/README.md

 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.
 - [awesome-aoe2](https://github.com/Arkanosis/awesome-aoe2) - Curated list of awesome Age of Empires II resources .
 - [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources.
+- [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [awesome-neural-art](https://github.com/crypdick/awesome-neural-art) - A curated list of awesome neural network-based art resources.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.